Coco (2017 film): Casting

-A cameo appearance was made by Marvel's Agents of S.H.I.E.L.D actress Natalia Cordova-Buckley as Mexican artist Frida Kahlo.
+A cameo appearance was made by actress Natalia Cordova-Buckley as Mexican artist Frida Kahlo.
 Unkrich stated that Cordova-Buckley's "role in Coco pays homage to Ms. Kahlo, her work and the people of Mexico who love her".
-Unkrich also stated that it was a struggle to find a role in the film for John Ratzenberger, who is not Latino but had voiced a character in every Pixar film.
+Unkrich also stated that it was a struggle to find a role in the film for John Ratzenberger, who is not Latino but had voiced a character in every Pixar feature film.
 As Unkrich did not want to break Pixar's tradition, Ratzenberger was given a minor role with one word.